csaf-poc/csaf_distribution/README.md

 u=http://localhost/cgi-bin/csaf_provider.go
 ```

 ## License

 - csaf_distribution is licensed as Free Software under MIT License.

 - See the specific source files
   for details, the license itself can be found in the directory `LICENSES`.

+- csaf_distrubution contains third party Free Software components under compatible licenses, please check [LICENSES/3rdpartylicenses.md](LICENSES/3rdpartylicenses.md) for more info.

+- Check the source file of each schema under `/csaf/schema/` to see the source and license of each one.